dan-da/coinparams/README.md

 ## Todos

-* Add more coins.
+* Add more coins.  esp top 20 by market cap.  many are non bitcoin codebase.
-* Add more testnet and regtest info.
+* Add bindings for JS and other languages, to easily install and use the list as a class.
+* add meta fields for hashing algorithm, POW, POS, mineable, etc...
+* add seed node list (maybe: btc mainnet has more than 1500)
 * Use a json5 parser when reading the individual JSON files for each coin.
 This will allow comments to be used in them.
-* Add wrappers for JS and other languages, to easily install and use the list as a class.
 * document the schema/format used.
 * add better tests.